-Alex Jaeger is an awarded costume designer based in Los Angeles.
-His background spans multiple disciplines of the performing arts and film.
-We gained insight on the costume creation process and the role it plays in the performing arts from our talk with Alex.
+Alex Jaeger is an esteemed costume designer located in Los Angeles.
+His expertise encompasses a diverse range of disciplines within the performing arts and film.
+Our conversation with Alex provided valuable insights into the costume creation process and its significance in the realm of performing arts.

 Here are a few tips he shares with those new in the business.